markniu/bdwidth/README.md

 4. Connection: USB or I2C

-5. No Need to Calibration
+5. No Need to do calibration

 > [!NOTE]
 > Transparent filament: It cannot measure the width of fully transparent filaments, but it can still measure movement.
 This means that the jam and runout detection functions still work